xgao4/ML/README.md

 # R-Linear-Regression
-This is a Linear Regression by R
+This is a Linear Regression Sample Case by R